Patoo84/project-data/README.md

 ![image](https://user-images.githubusercontent.com/93529690/161269038-d6a29e88-7a93-4fb3-af56-aa2162109362.png)

-change the external table to partionned Table in Bigquery
+change the external table to partionned Table:

+CREATE OR REPLACE TABLE `dtc-de-project-344521.dataset.mexbike_partitioned` PARTITION BY Fecha_Retiro
+   AS
+SELECT * FROM `dtc-de-project-344521.dataset.mexbike_non_partitioned` ;

 and Finally make the dashboard via data studio